andreu-vall/advent-of-code-2022/README.md

 # Advent of Code 2022

 As this is my third year doing [Advent of Code](https://adventofcode.com), this time I will try the **25 Different Languages Challenge**, which is solving the problem each day with a different language.
-I will start with the old and Low-Level ones and work my way up to the ones I'm most comfortable.
+I will start with the old and Low-Level ones and work my way up to the ones I'm most comfortable with.
 The only goal for each language is defining and using a function.
-This will serve as a programming language history task and checking out interesting languages.
+This will serve as a programming language history task and to check out interesting languages.

 Day Solution            | Language                         | Year | Used b4            | Installed          | Comment
 ------------------------|----------------------------------|------|--------------------|--------------------|------------------------------------